-We most recently expanded our manufacturing capacity at our Thailand facilities in April 2012 with the completion of Pinehurst Building 6.
-However, we also determined that we would not resume manufacturing operations at our Chokchai campus, which we leased.
+We most recently expanded our manufacturing capacity with the purchase of land and a building in Santa Clara, California.
 We may continue to devote significant resources to the expansion of our manufacturing capacity, and any such expansion will be expensive, will require management's time and may disrupt our operations.
 In the event we are unsuccessful in our attempts to expand our manufacturing capacity, our business, financial condition and operating results could be harmed.